wp-plugins/secontactverificationform/readme.txt

 If you encounter any issues or bug fix with SE Contact Form with Mobile Number Verification Wordpress Plugin, please contact our [support team](https://www.isms.com.my/).

 == Changelog ==
+= 1.0.4 =
+* Verified tag will be added to mobile numbers that are verified, the tag is only available when the function is enabled

 = 1.0.3 =
 * Updated description and guides